 18. Tap on some baby powder

 Baby powder works great for preventing chafing and rashes like intertrigo.
-Intertrigo is a common form of dermatitis affecting skin folds, particularly the area beneath the breasts.
+Intertrigo is a form of dermatitis affecting skin folds, particularly the area beneath the breasts.
 Intertrigo sites often develop fungal and bacterial infections.

 19. Or even cornstarch